 Now that we’re well into the summer, you might be thinking about having a barbecue and inviting your friends, family, and neighbors over for an old-school grill-out.
 You’ve bought the burgers, the chicken, the hot dogs, and, of course, the condiments (which, let’s face it, are the best part.)
 So grocery-wise you’re all set.
 You’re ready to fire up the grill and fill the air with that juicy, smoky barbecue smell.

 But before you start throwing on the burgers, it’s important to remember that grills – in addition to producing delicious food – are dangerous.
 Yes, something that allows you to cook a mouthwatering meal might seem innocent, but grills can turn on you if you don’t take the right precautions.
+An unsafe grill is a home insurance claim in the making.

 So, we’ve put together some of those precautions so you can get to grilling!